-Gulf of Mexico Ecosystem and Carbon Cruise (GOMECC–5)
+Gulf of Mexico and East Coast Carbon Cruise (GOMECC–5)

 Researchers from The University of Texas Marine Science Institute (UTMSI) are joining the National Oceanic and Atmospheric Administration (NOAA)-led GOMECC–5 to study how ocean acidification affects plankton communities in the Gulf of America.
 This research will enhance understanding of how changes in seawater chemistry influence marine food webs and carbon cycling across the region.